Introduction:

 Tips for Choosing a Certified Translator

-Provide practical advice for selecting a translator, such as:-
+Provide practical advice for selecting a translator, such as:Checking certifications and qualifications.

 Asking for samples of previous legal translations.